airfuel/airfuel.github.io/README.md

 Everything you need to know to work the code.

 ## Creating the Excel
-(1) To create an input .csv file for the algorithm, we recommend creating three other .csv files: Nodes, Edges, and Risks.
+(1) To create an input .csv file for the algorithm, we first recommend creating three other .csv files: Nodes, Edges, and Risks.

-In Nodes, we recommend filling in these columns "ID", "Capacity (bpd)", "Cost",	"Latitude & Longitude", and "Supply Chain Segment".
+(1.1) In Nodes, we recommend filling in these columns "ID", "Capacity (bpd)", "Cost",	"Latitude & Longitude", and "Supply Chain Segment".
-- You do not have to make the special "START" (ID = 0) and "END" Nodes that will be described below.
+- You do not have to make rows for the special "START" (ID = 0) and "END" Nodes that will be described below.
 - Nodes must start at ID = 1.
 - e.g. | "1" | "150,000" | "2" | "41.639881, -87.541937" | "Bulk Storage" |
 - e.g. | "2" | "150,000" | "7" | "41.639881, -87.541937" | "AFB" |

-In Edges, we recommend filling in these columns "Start Node ID", "End Node ID", "Capacity", and "Risk".
+(1.2) In Edges, we recommend filling in these columns "Start Node ID", "End Node ID", "Capacity", and "Risk".
 - Using the Nodes excel from above, you connect the nodes through edges. e.g. If an oil rig is connected to a refinery, that will be an edge.
 - The Capacity has to do with End Node ID. e.g. if you're going from Start Node ID 0 (w/capacity 4) to End Node ID 4 (w/capacity 6) then capacity should list 6.
 - The Risk has to do with the End Node ID .e.g. if you're going from Start Node ID 0 (w/risk 4) to End Node ID 4 (w/risk 6) then risk should list 6.